DinoChiesa/Apigee-CustomPolicy-AesCrypto/README.md

 If you use OpenJDK to run the tests, or to deploy the Policy, then it's not an issue.
 (The OPDK version of Apigee Edge runs on OpenJDK.)
 In that JDK, there's no restriction on key strength.

-## Bulding the Jar
+## Building the Jar

 You do not need to build the Jar in order to use the custom policy.
 The custom policy is ready to use, with policy configuration.
 You need to re-build the jar only if you want to modify the behavior of the custom policy.
 Before you do that, be sure you understand all the configuration options - the policy may be usable for you without modification.

 If you do wish to build the jar, you can use [maven](https://maven.apache.org/download.cgi) to do so.
+The build requires JDK8.
 Before you run the build the first time, you need to download the Apigee Edge dependencies into your local maven repo.

 Preparation, first time only: `./buildsetup.sh`